DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/how-to-write-teacher-personal-statement.md

 ## Are you up to date on safeguarding statutory guidance?
-You need to demonstrate your awareness of the importance of safeguarding and the requirements of [Keeping Children Safe in Education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).
+You will need to demonstrate your awareness of the importance of safeguarding and the requirements of [Keeping Children Safe in Education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).
 Include any examples of how you worked with a Designated Safeguarding Lead.

 ## What are your skills and qualities?